Cooks and nurses go down 6K officers to protect prisoners in U.S. prisons | ExBulletin

 The Justice Department budgeted 20,446 full-time prison officers in 2020, but said the agency that operates the Federal Bureau now employs 13,762 prison officers.
 The prison bureau claims that many of its facilities still have full complements of officers who focus solely on maintaining order.

 The decision to use other staff as security guards is based on the needs of the facility and is made to ensure that important positions are covered.
-Officials could also be forced into prison officer duties “at irregular times, such as pandemics,” officials told The Associated Press.
+Officials also “may be overwhelmed by prison officer duties during irregular times such as pandemics,” officials told The Associated Press.

 For years, prison bureaus have been plagued by systematic failures, from chronic violence to prominent death.
 However, the staffing crisis was reaching its limits and the pandemic did not help.
 Nearly 7,000 employees have been infected with COVID-19.
 Officers were sent to the hospital to protect prisoners being treated for the virus.
 Four personnel and 235 prisoners were killed.